Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

         self.w_mat_2.saveNeeded.connect(self.emit_save)
 ```

-PHoleM50 contains different interactions possible : __lf_W0__, __lf_W1__ ... __w_mat_2__.
-Those variables are parts of the widget that can be updated by the user.
-The test will obviously
-modify them to simulate an user interaction.
-The __ls_W0__ is a float_field (Known because it start with a "lf"), and this field can be filled by a value by the user and also by the test.
+PHoleM50 contains different possible interactions: __lf_W0__, __lf_W1__ ... __w_mat_2__.
+Those variables are part of the widget that can be updated by the user.
+The test will obviously modify them to simulate a user interaction.
+The __lf_W0__ is a float_field (known because it starts with a "lf"), and this field can be filled by a value by the user and also by the test.
-If we want to test the function self.set_W0 which is connected to the field by a signal (__editingFinished__), we'll just have to clear the field, enter a value in it a user would do
+If we want to test the function self.set_W0 which is connected to the field by a signal (__editingFinished__), we just have to clear the field, enter a value in it as a user would do
-and call the signal __editingFinished__.
-Like this :
+and call the signal __editingFinished__:

 ```py
     def test_set_W0(self, setup):